 - 100% Beneficiary Option 2) provides the highest possible beneficiary benefits, and it is the default option if you die before retiring, but are vested.
-This option has the 2nd greatest hit on your pension. - Gives same pension you received to your beneficiary, but if beneficiary pre-deceases, your monthly pension remains at this level.
-If both die, remaining EE goes to secondary beneficiary, for example children. - 100% Beneficiary w/Benefit Allowance Increase Option 2) provides you with a slightly lower pension than above, and beneficiary receives the same check as you did; has the greatest hit on your pension, - This one is lower than the former because if your beneficiary pre-deceases you, or marital status changes, such that there is no beneficiary, your pension goes up to the unmodified monthly rate.
+This option has the 2nd greatest hit on your pension.
+Useful if your spouse/DP has no retirement security on their own. - Gives same pension you received to your beneficiary, but if beneficiary pre-deceases, your monthly pension remains at this level.
+If both die, remaining EE goes to secondary beneficiary, for example children. - 100% Beneficiary w/Benefit Allowance Increase Option 2) provides you with a slightly lower pension than above, and beneficiary receives the same check as you did; has the greatest hit on your pension.
+Only if your beneficiary dies before you! - This one is lower than the former because if your beneficiary pre-deceases you, or marital status changes, such that there is no beneficiary, your pension goes up to the unmodified monthly rate.
 And no remaining EE contributions go to to 2° benificary.

 - 50% Beneficiary Option 3) provides higher pension to retiree than the 100% beneficiary options because less goes to survivor (these options give 1/2 of your pension to the beneficiary.
-But in these options the survivor continuance adds \$ on top of the beneficiary check: 25% of the unmodified option: ~63-75% of yours. - 50% Beneficiary Option 3 w/Benefit Allowance Increase) gives you less than the former option, and therefore 1⁄2 of a lower pension to your beneficiary. - BECAUSE: if beneficiary dies before you, in the former yours stays the same while in the latter yours goes up to the unmodified amount; so your check is higher with former than the latter. - In the former option, if both die remaining EE contributions go to 1 or more named secondary beneficiaries (such as kids).
+But in these options the survivor continuance adds \$ on top of the beneficiary check: 25% of the unmodified option: ~63-75% of yours.
+Useful if your spouse has some retirement security on their own. - 50% Beneficiary Option 3 w/Benefit Allowance Increase) gives you less than the former option, and therefore 1⁄2 of a lower pension to your beneficiary. - BECAUSE: if beneficiary dies before you, in the former yours stays the same while in the latter yours goes up to the unmodified amount; so your check is higher with former than the latter. - In the former option, if both die remaining EE contributions go to 1 or more named secondary beneficiaries (such as kids).